European debt crisis hits aircraft financing

-SCOTTSDALE, Ariz., March 20 (Reuters) - Airlines that rely on European banks to finance aircraft purchases will have to find alternative backing for their deals as the debt crisis intensifies this year, U.S. airline executives said on Tuesday.
+SCOTTSDALE, Arizona (Reuters) - Airlines that rely on European banks to finance aircraft purchases will have to find alternative backing for their deals as the debt crisis intensifies this year, U.S. airline executives said on Tuesday.

 Speaking on a panel hosted by the International Society of Transport Aircraft Trading, Laderman said it is disappointing to see a prominent financing avenue impaired.
 He said he was hopeful an alternative would emerge.